Regularly Scheduled Conferences (RSC)

 - Registration and contact information

-Faculty presenters and planners are required to complete a Faculty and Planning Committee Disclosure in advance of each session.
+Faculty presenters and planners are required to complete a Faculty and Planning Committee Disclosure and Validation of Content Form in advance of each session.
 "Planners" include individuals that have control over the selection and/or content of the presentation.

 For disclosure reporting purposes, the timeframe for disclosure of conflicts of interest has been defined as the 12 months preceding the event.
 SLU faculty and residents may submit a disclosure form on an annual basis.
 Any changes to the original disclosure must be updated immediately and a new form sent to the CME office 10 days prior to the start of the activity.
 If a faculty or planner does not have a relevant financial relationship to the presentation/topic, the following disclosure statement must appear on the flyer:

 "(Faculty or planner name) has no relevant financial relationships He/she does not intend to include information on products/devices not approved for the use under discussion, or preliminary research data in this presentation."

 If a faculty or planner does have a relevant financial relationship, the exact nature of the relationship must be included on the flyer and resolution of the conflict of interest must be accomplished before the individual(s) may participate in the activity.
 Please contact the CME office for assistance with appropriate disclosure statements and additional information on the resolution of conflicts of interest.
 See also the Faculty and Planning Committee Policy on Disclosure or more information on how to word a disclosure statement.4.
 Validation of Content

 As an accredited provider of continuing medical education, Saint Louis University School of Medicine follows the Accreditation Council for Continuing Medical Education (ACCME) Standards for Commercial Support and content validation for CME activities, which requires accredited sponsors to ensure that:5.
 Faculty CV

 To comply with this policy, presenters are required to provide references either within their handout materials or within their slide presentations to document the sources of information used.

 - All the recommendations involving clinical medicine are based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of patients.